Susan-Kathoni/gitsearch/README.md

+# GitSearch

-# GitSearch a user may enter a GitHub username into a form, submit it, see names and descriptions of that person's public repositories.
+This is an application where user may enter a GitHub username into a form, submit it, see names and descriptions of that person's public repositories.
 The user can also look for repositories.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.1.